 When performing notification and communication activities, it is important that people speak in clear, non-technical terms to ensure that those being notified understand what is happening at the dam, what the current emergency level is, and which actions to take.
-To assist in this step, prescripted messages are available in Appendix E. Additionally, fill out the Cal OES Warning Center Dam Incident Report (Appendix I) and use it for initial notifications.
+To assist in this step, prescripted messages are available in Appendix E. To ensure timely and efficient notifications during a rapidly developing emergency situation, verbal notifications via phone calls will be short and direct, followed by email confirmations containing the language in the pre-scripted messages (Appendix E).
+Additionally, fill out the Cal OES Warning Center Dam Incident Report (Appendix I) and use it for initial notifications.

 Use the Contact Log (Appendix D) to track required notifications that are attempted or made.
 The contact information on each notification flowcharts must be updated annually by the dam owner's/operator's representative.

 In the event of an emergency, IRWD will coordinate closely with emergency management authorities.
+Communication between IRWD and emergency management authorities may be facilitated by the County and OA Joint Information System (JIS) as described in the County and OA EOP.
 All parties must understand that the formal declaration of public emergency by emergency management authorities can be a very difficult decision.
 During this step, IRWD will provide any information that will assist in that decision.
 An early decision and declaration are critical to maximizing available response time.